opensearch-project/documentation-website/_ml-commons-plugin/ml-framework.md

 ---
 layout: default
-title: Model-serving framework
+title: ML framework
 has_children: true
 nav_order: 50
+redirect_from:
+   - /ml-commons-plugin/model-serving-framework/
 ---

-# Model-serving framework

-The model-serving framework is an experimental feature.
-For updates on the progress of the model-serving framework, or if you want to leave feedback that could help improve the feature, join the discussion in the [Model-serving framework forum](https://forum.opensearch.org/t/feedback-machine-learning-model-serving-framework-experimental-release/11439).
+ML Framework was taken out of experimental status and released as Generally Available in OpenSearch 2.9.
-{: .warning}
+{: .note}

+# ML Framework

-ML Commons allows you to serve custom models and use those models to make inferences.
+ML Commons allows you to serve custom models and use those models to make inferences through the OpenSearch Machine Learning (ML) Framework.
 For those who want to run their PyTorch deep learning model inside an OpenSearch cluster, you can upload and run that model with the ML Commons REST API.

-This page outlines the steps required to upload a custom model and run it with the ML Commons plugin.
+This page outlines the steps required to upload a custom model and run it with the ML Framework.

 ## Prerequisites